Elizabeth Winship: Early life

-Elizabeth Coolidge Winship was born in Pittsfield, Massachusetts, on May 17, 1921, to Albert Sprague and Margaret Stewart (Coit) Coolidge.
-She grew up in Cambridge, Massachusetts and attended Vassar College from 1939 to 1941, transferring to Radcliffe College, and graduating from there with a B.S. in psychology in 1943.
+Elizabeth Coolidge was born in Pittsfield, Massachusetts, on May 17, 1921, to Albert Sprague and Margaret Stewart (Coit) Coolidge.
+She grew up in Cambridge, Massachusetts, and attended Vassar College from 1939 to 1941, transferring to Radcliffe College, and graduating from there with a B.S. in psychology in 1943.
 When she was a junior at Radcliffe, she met Thomas Winship, a senior at Harvard College and her future husband.
-After Elizabeth Winship graduated from Radcliffe, she pursued her interest in psychology through her own research and soon began raising a family of four children—Margaret (Peg), Laurence, Joanna, and Benjamin.
+After she graduated from Radcliffe, she pursued her interest in psychology through her own research and soon began raising a family of four children—Margaret (Peg), Laurence, Joanna, and Benjamin.

 Professional life

 The Boston Globe

 In 1952, Elizabeth Winship was hired as a book reviewer by The Boston Globe.
 In the early 1960s, she also worked as a children's book editor for the newspaper.
-In 1963, a Globe editor suggested that Winship start an advice column for teenagers which was called "Ask Beth."
+In 1963, a Globe editor suggested that Winship start an advice column for teenagers, which was called "Ask Beth."
 The column found early success due to Winship's open and honest advice and in 1970 the Los Angeles Times Syndicate picked up the column.
 At its peak, it was syndicated in 70 newspapers.
 By the 1980s, her daughter Peg Winship, who had become a family therapist, assisted her mother in writing responses.
 Peg continued the column on her own from her mother's retirement in 1998 until February 27, 2007.